ikskuh/spu-mark-ii/documentation/isa.md

 ### CPU Registers

 #### Stack Pointer (*SP*)
 16 bit register storing the address of the topmost value of the stack.
+The stack grows downwards, so a *push* operation decrements the `SP` by two and then stores a value to the decremented address.
+A *pop* or *peek* operation reads the value from `SP`, and for *pop*, `SP` will be incremented by 2.

 | Bit Fields | Description               |
 | ---------- | ------------------------- |